 For that reason, in this article, we will tell you everything you need to know about the pricing, performance, hosting packages, and more of Bluehost and Namecheap.
 After all, who doesn’t want scalability on a silver platter when their website’s traffic finally starts going through the roof?
 Well, Bluehost and Namecheap can offer you just that, and here’s why!

 When someone gives you their word that you will get “unlimited everything” if you choose their web hosting service, signing up with the wrong company can be very easy.
 Luckily for you, we have tried several web hosting companies, and we once again proved to ourselves that “unbelievable promo prices” equals “impossible promo prices.”

-Two of the web hosting companies that proved us wrong were precisely Namecheap and Bluehost, and since we want to help you to put your ideas online affordably and effectively, in the next few paragraphs we will give you detailed information about the two hosting providers.
+Two of the web hosting companies that proved us wrong were precisely Namecheap and Bluehost.
+Since we want to help you put your ideas online affordably and effectively, we will give you detailed information about the two hosting providers.

 What is Namecheap?